This page explains everything there is to know about accessing metadata from PhyloData.

 evolutionary_model: list[EvolutionaryModelComponent]

-As you can see, the structure closesly matches the experiment pages on the website.
+metadata: Metadata As you can see, the structure closely matches the experiment pages on the website.

 from phylodata import load_experiment